 An off-campus program is one where the preponderance of the program is conducted by the University:

-It is the policy of the University to collect the full amount of the negotiated F&A rate on all sponsored projects.
+It is the policy of the University to collect the full, negotiated F&A rate on all sponsored projects.

-Waiver: The difference between the University's approved F&A rate and the sponsor's F&A rate.
-All voluntary waivers must be approved by the Vice President of Research and Innovation.
-Note: A sponsor policy that mandates an F&A rate which is lower than the University's full F&A rate is not considered a voluntary waiver.
+Waiver: An F&A waiver is the difference between the University's approved F&A rate and the sponsor's F&A rate.
+All voluntary waivers must be approved by the Assistant Vice President for Research Administration.
+Note: A sponsor policy that mandates an F&A rate that is lower than the University's full F&A rate is not considered a voluntary waiver.
 For further information on the waiver process, please see the Policy on F&A Waivers.